JonasVerbickas/python-game/coursework_02/README.md

 - Main menu background is made by *asimuz* from [itch.io](ansimuz.itch.io/hazy-urban-landscape?download)

-- Zombie sprite is made by *ChessMasterRiley* from [opengameart.org](https://opengameart.org/content/animated-top-down-zombie)
+- Zombie sprite is made by *ChessMasterRiley* from [OpenGameArt.org](https://opengameart.org/content/animated-top-down-zombie)

+- Player sprite is also made by *ChessMasterRiley* from [OpenGameArt.org](https://opengameart.org/content/animated-top-down-survivor-player)